RWalsh299/cse15l-lab-reports/lab-report-1-week-2.md

 here are some examples: ![vsSetUp](https://rwalsh299.github.io/cse15l-lab-reports/commands.png)

-4. Moving files via scp (from loacal to server)
+  4.Moving files via scp (from loacal to server)

 When preforming a scp do not be logged into the server via ssh, this should be done while logged out

 To move a file from your local machine to the server. first open up a terminal on your machine.
 Once you have navigated to the directory with your file you want to tranfer.
 You will be able to preform a scp. the standard syntax is: scp file server for example